Biodiversity Strategy

 Visit our public exhibition page to read the draft and submit feedback online.

-Our natural environment team can meet with your group any time to talk about the strategy and get your feedback.
-Call us to book in a time that suits your group:
+Our natural environment team offered to meet with community groups to talk about the strategy and get their feedback.

 Project updates